oemerfaruk/oemerfaruk/readme.md

 # Hello There ✋, I'm Ömer Faruk

 I'm studying Physics at Yıldız Technical University.
-I'm working on Ionosphere Analysis as a data scientist.
-Interested in HF&Ku band comms, machine learning, cybersecurity and system engineering.
+I'm working on Ionosphere Analysis as a software developer and data scientist at YTU Space Physics Research Group.
+Interested in amatuer radio bands and satellite comms, machine learning algorithms, backend development, Network|Cybersecurity|System engineering.

 ### I can coding with;